marcoturi/ionic-boilerplate/README.md

 ### <a name="links"></a>Useful Links
 - [Search engine for find typescript typings](http://microsoft.github.io/TypeSearch/)

+### <a name="ionic-cordova"></a>Ionic & Cordova
+- Avoid the use of ionic state commands and also ionic plugin/platform.
+Use directly cordova prepare (or cordova plugin/platform).
+Also write you plugin/platform version only inside config.xml, not package.json to avoid confusion.
+See [this](https://github.com/driftyco/ionic-cli/issues/1324) for further informations.

 ### <a name="webstorm"></a>Webstorm
 - Set code style for typesript: